Former GE CEO Jeff Immelt says he won't run Uber

 "I have decided not to pursue a leadership position at Uber," Immelt tweeted on Sunday.
 He said he has "immense respect" for the company and its founders.

 Immelt was reportedly a top candidate for the job.
-He recently stepped down as GE (GE) CEO, but remains the chairman through the end of this year.
+He recently stepped down as GE (GE) chief executive, but remains chairman through the end of this year.

+He decided Saturday to pull out because of problems with Uber's board, according to a source familiar with the matter.

+Uber founder and former CEO Travis Kalanick is being sued by Benchmark, a venture capital firm that was an early Uber investor.

+The board still needs to come together to pick a CEO to turn the company around.

 Hewlett Packard Enterprise (HPE, Tech30) CEO Meg Whitman was also rumored to be a candidate.

-Last month, she said she would not lead the company, saying that "Uber has become a distraction" and that she was "fully committed" to Hewlett Packard.
+But she said last month that she would not lead the company, adding that "Uber has become a distraction" and that she was "fully committed" to Hewlett Packard.

-"Uber's CEO will not be Meg Whitman," she added.
+"Uber's CEO will not be Meg Whitman," added.

+Benchmark, meanwhile, is reportedly still pushing for Whitman to get the job.

 Related: Uber has gone 64 days without a CEO